-The Maricopa County Community College District (MCCCD) is an EEO/AA institution and an equal opportunity employer of protected veterans and individuals with disabilities.
+SCOTTSDALE COMMUNITY COLLEGE A MARICOPA COMMUNITY COLLEGE The Maricopa County Community College District (MCCCD) is an EEO/AA institution and an equal opportunity employer of protected veterans and individuals with disabilities.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, age, or national origin.
-A lack of English language skills will not be a barrier to admission and participation in the career and technical education programs of the District.
+A lack of English language skills will be the present and technical education end protection is a set of the present and technical education. be a barrier to admission and participation in the career and technical education programs of the District.
 The Maricopa County Community College District does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
-For Title IX/504 concerns, call the following number to reach the appointed coordinator: (480) 731-8499.
+For Title IX/S04 concerns, call the following number to reach the appointed coordinator: (480) 731-8499.
 For additional information, as well as a listing of all coordinators within the Maricopa College system, visit www.maricopa.edu/non-discrimination.
-SRPMIC 'Not One More' Symposium: Taking a Stand on Drug Use in Our Community O'odham Action News tasha.silverhorn2@srpmic-nsn.gov The Salt River Pima-Maricopa Indian Community held the "Not One More" Symposium on June 2, 3 and 4 at the Talking Stick Resort to take a stand against drug use in the Community.
-The symposium featured experts and guest speakers who focused on three steps to process combating addiction: identifying the problem, programs and services to overcome substance abuse issues, and what is going to happen in the future Day 1 was called "The Path We Walk," and it explored the effects of drugs in the Community, what the addiction process looks like, and where we are today.
+O'odham Action News SRPMIC 'Not One More' Symposium: Taking a Stand on Drug Use in Our Community BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov The Salt River Pima-Maricopa Indian Community held the "Not One More" Symposium on June 2, 3 and 4 at the Talking Stick Resort to take a stand against drug use in the Community.
+The symposium featured experts and guest speakers who focused on three steps to process combating addiction: identifying the problem, programs and services to overcome substance abuse issues, and what is going to happen in the future.
+Day 1 was called "The Path We Walk," and it explored the effects of drugs in the Community, what the addiction process looks like, and where we are today.
 Day 2 was called "The Path to Recovery," and the topics focused on various services that are available within the Community.
 Finally, Day 3 was called "The Path Forward," looking into the future of substance abuse in the Community and getting feedback about the government action taken so far for combating this surge in the Community.
 Day 1 featured a presentation by SRPD Chief Karl Auerbach and Commander Michaela Sample on the most common drugs and narcotics and their effects.
 They discussed all drugs but focused on the increasing use of fentanyl and opioids.
 In 2021, 38 people overdosed in the Community; 20 of them were Community members.
-Seven people died from their drug overdoses, five of whom were Community members Sample explained that the potency of illegal drugs is increasing due to their purity, making them even more dangerous.
+Seven people died from their drug overdoses, five of whom were Community members.
+Sample explained that the potency of illegal drugs is increasing due to their purity, making them even more dangerous.
 She also educated participants to be on the lookout for cellphone emojis that represent drug slang.
 Salt River Fire Department Chief Daryl Dash screened a video of SRFD firefighters reviving an overdose patient during a training exercise.
 Dash explained that this is something they are seeing more often.
 "We are starting to see these trends where drugs are getting more prevalent and stronger within the Community," said Dash.
 "It's tough; some of our members of the fire department are Community members, and they have had to work on their own family members in these types of situations.
-We had a 78-year-old patient overdose on fentanyl, and the youngest was a 12-year-old who overdosed on fentanyl."
+We had a 78-year-old patient overdose on fentanyl, and the youngest was a 12-yearold who overdosed on fentanyl."